formkit/docs-content/3.inputs/slider.md

 :AccessibilityChecks

+### Accessibility attributes

 ::AccessibilityTable
 ---
 data: [
   {
     sectionKey: "maxValue",
     attributes: [
-      { attribute: "tabindex", value: "-1", description: "Prioritizes keyboard focus order by setting it to -1 when input is disabled." }, ]
+      { attribute: "tabindex", value: "-1", description: "Prioritizes keyboard focus order by setting it to <code>-1</code> when input is disabled." }, ]
   },
   {
     sectionKey: "minValue",
     attributes: [
-      { attribute: "tabindex", value: "-1", description: "Prioritizes keyboard focus order by setting it to -1 when input is disabled." }, ]
+      { attribute: "tabindex", value: "-1", description: "Prioritizes keyboard focus order by setting it to <code>-1</code> when input is disabled." }, ]
   },
   {
     sectionKey: "handleMax",
     attributes: [
-      { attribute: "tabindex", value: "-1 or 0", description: "Prioritizes keyboard focus order by setting it to -1 when input is disabled and 0 when its not." }, ]
+      { attribute: "tabindex", value: "-1 or 0", description: "Prioritizes keyboard focus order by setting it to <code>-1</code> when input is disabled and <code>0</code> when its not." }, ]
   },
   {
     sectionKey: "handleMin",
     attributes: [
-      { attribute: "tabindex", value: "-1 or 0", description: "Prioritizes keyboard focus order by setting it to -1 when input is disabled and 0 when its not." }, ]
+      { attribute: "tabindex", value: "-1 or 0", description: "Prioritizes keyboard focus order by setting it to <code>-1</code> when input is disabled and <code>0</code> when its not." }, ]
   },
 ]